darkob-code/Selenium_Simple_login/README.md

 # Selenium_Simple_login
-Simple automation of login to a dummy website
+Simple automation login to a dummy website